vmware/vic/doc/design/vic-machine/service.md

 ### Log Management

+#### Operation logs

 When invoking the `vic-machine` CLI, real-time information is provided to stdout and log files can be persisted on the filesystem.
 The REST API needs to provide equivalent functionality.

 Logs will be streamed to the VCH's datastore folder as `vic-machine-server` executes.
 Access to logs is then restricted to those vSphere users who can read those files from the datastore.

+#### Server logs

+Logs for the server itself are written to a configurable directory.
+These logs include server lifecycle information as well as information about each request.
+Operation IDs are used to associate a request with the log messages related to the handling of that request.

+Logs are not rotated by the server.
+When deployed as a part of the OVA, `logrotate` is used to provide this functionality.

 ### Cross-Origin Requests & Cross-Site Request Forgery